 This program provides financial assistance to alleviate the personal hardship and distress suffered by eligible Victorians, as a result of an emergency.

 This assistance is not intended to replace insurance or other compensation for loss.

 Emergency relief assistance

-Emergency relief assistance is available for up to 7 days after an emergency event if you are unable to access or live in your home, because of the emergency.
+Emergency relief assistance is available for up to 7 days after an emergency event to those affected by it.
+This includes if you are unable to access, or live in your home because of the emergency.

-Payments are intended to help in the immediate aftermath of the emergency with expenses incurred in meeting health, safety and wellbeing needs such as:
+Payments are intended to help with expenses incurred in the immediate aftermath of the emergency, meeting immediate health, safety and wellbeing needs including:

 Emergency relief prepaid card

 Financial assistance entitlements can be paid to recipients by prepaid debit card.

 The PIN is under the scratch panel, on the back of the card.
 You will be advised the dollar value being provided on your card.

 A prepaid card can be used to make purchases or withdraw cash up to a maximum of $1000 per day.